-When you hear the phrase new teacher, what image pops into your mind?
-A fresh-faced, young co-ed with stars in their eyes and the energy of a puppy?
-While it is true that more than 60 percent of new teachers enter the field via traditional, college campus-based undergraduate programs, there has been a growing trend of mature adults entering teaching as a second career.
+But the fact is, teaching is one of the most rewarding jobs out there.
+And while it is true that more than 60 percent of new teachers enter the field via undergraduate programs, there has been a growing trend of mature adults entering teaching as a second career.
 We talked to four teachers who came to the teaching profession later in life about the pros and cons of being an “old” new teacher.

 Pro: Real-life experience is invaluable.

 The greatest advantage of entering teaching as a second career is the diversity and richness of life experience that people bring with them.
-“I understand how the world outside of education really works,” Vikki C. tells us.
+“I understand how the world outside of education really works,” Vikki C., who worked in business for 19 years, tells us.
 “I understand the skills that students need to be successful in the business world and am able to teach those skills to them now.
 Deadlines for homework equate to deadlines for a project at work.
 Being at school and being there on time equates to being at work and being there on time.
 Group work in class equates to teamwork in the business world.
 Everyone has a boss, and you must do the things they ask you to do even if you don’t want to—same with school and teachers.”

 Pro: Second-career teachers bring an innovative approach.

 Being a late entry can be a plus, especially if you’ve acquired a savvy viewpoint of the field.
-“Coming to teaching from another field,” Anne W. shares, “gives me a unique perspective on the teaching profession and a big intolerance for we’ve-always-done-it-that-way thinking.
+Anne W. spent years working as a landscape architect, business owner, and government employee before entering the field of education.
+“Coming to teaching from another field,” she shares, “gives me a unique perspective on the teaching profession and a big intolerance for we’ve-always-done-it-that-way thinking.
 I was trained to be a problem-solver and to analyze thoroughly before taking a particular path.
 That kind of thinking allows me to think outside the norm, which the profession needs.”

 Pro: Experience on the other side of the system provides insight.